Ray Abeyta: Personal life

 Abeyta moved from New Mexico to the East Village of New York city in 1986.
 Seeking more work space and lower rent, he settled into a warehouse studio in the North Williamsburg section of Brooklyn.
 In 1989 he met his future wife, Alyssa Jill Glantz (d.
 2017), a business woman and community organizer from Manhattan, whom he married in 1992.
 They had two children, Elija and Izzy.

 The couple was active in the North Brooklyn artist scene, and established the bar and entertainment venue Union Pool in Williamsburg, Brooklyn.
 They also co-founded the restaurant Hotel Delmano, as well as other venues in Greenpoint and Williamsburg.

 Abeyta was affectionately known as the honorary Mayor of Williamsburg.

 Abeyta was a classic car and vintage motorcycle enthusiast, and owned and restored a 1956 Ford F100 pickup truck and a 1968 Triumph motorcycle.
 He was the co-owner of Works Engineering, a vintage motorcycle repair, machining and detailing shop in Brooklyn.

 Throuout his life, Abeyta remained close to his New Mexican roots, its history and culture.

 Professional career

 The iconography of Abeyta's paintings has been described as a mixture of "colonial, baroque, indigenous and pop culture" references.
 Abeyta's work was the subject of numerous one person exhibitions, including major exhibitions at the Museum of New Mexico, and the National Hispanic Cultural Center Art Museum.
 His work is held in the permanent collections of these institutions.

 His work was included in the exhibition, Painting the Divine: Images of Mary in the New World at the New Mexico History Museum.
 He was influenced by Spanish Baroque painting, Mexican retablo and ex voto paintings as well as other vernacular visual sources such as codexes, maps and nautical charts.
 His work has been included in numerous exhibitions, including the San Francisco Mexican Museum, the Rotunda Gallery (Brooklyn) among others.
-Abeyta's paintings are represented by the Owings Gallery in Santa Fe, New Mexico.